-Maximum Entropy models have been used extensively to model context in natural language (7).
+Maximum Entropy models have been used extensively in natural language systems (9) for tasks such as part of speech tagging (26), and ambiguity resolution (27).
 The goal of a Maximum Entropy method is to choose a model that is consistent with the observed statistics of the data, but which is otherwise as uniform as possible.
 To do this, we define a set of constraints based on some statistics observed in our data and choose the model that satisfies these constraints but which has maximum conditional entropy.

 One attraction of Maximum Entropy models is that they give a nice way of modeling a conditional distribution with a large number of features without having to observe every combination of those features.
-Maximum Entropy models are also
+Maximum Entropy models are also related to maximum likelihood; if we are considering distributions in the exponential family, then the maximum entropy model found will be the model in that family that maximizes the likelihood of the training data.